samp50/MyScreenShot/README.md

 At this point, make sure to open the .xcworksfolder file, NOT the .xcodeproj file.

-This app lets you explore hoe a persistent, in-line screenshot organizer would function on iOS.
+This app lets you explore how a persistent, in-line screenshot organizer would function on iOS.
 When you're done trying MyScreenShot, make sure to use the cleanup feature to automatically delete any albums and photos saved from the app.